This post may include affiliate links.

-If you’re a professional mixologist, how do you make a lemon twist?
-With a channel knife!
+If you’ve ever seen a bartender make a lemon twist, they were probably using a channel knife.
 A channel knife makes it easy to cut out a lemon twist.
 They’re relatively inexpensive, so it’s not hard to stock up on one.
 (Here’s a channel knife on Amazon.)
-But if you need this cocktail garnish now and don’t happen to have one…here’s the next best option!

 How to Make a Lemon Twist